ykmn/ZabbixAgent-update/README.md

 ## Requirements:

 * You need to have PowerShell enabled on local machine;
-* You need to have admin credentials or remote or local machine.
-If you runing the script local please use "Run as Admin" feature;
+* You need to have admin credentials on machine where you plan to manage Agent.
+If you manage Agent on local PC please use "Run as Admin" feature;
-* You need to configure zabbix_agentd.conf, at least server IP addresses.
+* You need to configure zabbix_agentd.conf with at least server IP address.
 Defaults are:
     * store warning-level file log at `C:\ProgramData\Zabbix`;
     * enable and log remote commands;
     * `hostname` = `system.hostname`